grimmier378/MQGrimGUI/README.md

 ### Configuration File

-Your Settings will default to MQ2GrimGUI.ini while you are not logged into a character.
+Your Settings will default to MQGrimGUI.ini while you are not logged into a character.

-Once you Log in we will Load MQ2GrimGUI_Server name_CharName.ini file or create one from the defaults if it is missing.
+Once you Log in we will Load MQGrimGUI_Server name_CharName.ini file or create one from the defaults if it is missing.

 This will revert back after you camp to charecter select.